kellifeeser/hfd-microbiome/docs/github_OrganizingManuscriptAnalyses_wk12.md

 \
 \

-### Find G- taxa that consistently increase in HFD (for potential taxa-specific LPS characterization later)
+### Finding G- taxa that consistently increase in HFD (for potential taxa-specific LPS characterization later)

 \

 -   Considering only Control-diet vs. HFD
 -   I will filter to only G- taxa (later after confirming gram classification)
--   Enrichment Criteria
+-   *Enrichment Criteria*
     -   A taxon is considered HFD-enriched if:
         -   (Time-matched contrast): It is more abundant in HFD vs. Control-diet at the same timepoint, and/or
             -   For each week W, test if a given OTU is significantly more abundant in HFD vs Control.